ameyakarve/Icarus/README.md

 <a id="objects"></a>
 ## Objects

 When an Object with key-value properties is passed to the Model, each property is stored as a sub-model.
 Each of these sub-models will implement the methods get, set, remove and bind.
 Furthermore, Events will be triggered to the Component DOM node when data from these sub-models is added, removed or updated.
 These sub-models can be accessed by using get functions, and set using set functions in chains.
+Attributes could be accesed directly too, but use the set function to ensure proper binding and events.
 For example,

 ```javascript
 /*global define*/